Purchasing an Electric Vehicle

-Over 100 Level 1 and 2 charging ports can be found in parking lots 1C, 16, 90, and Anteater, Mesa, Social Science and Student Center parking structures.
+Over 180 Level 1 and 2 charging ports can be found in parking lots 1C, 16, 90, and Anteater, Mesa, Social Science, Student Center, and East Campus parking structures.
 All EV charging is available to UCI affiliates and the general public.

 Do I need a parking permit when parked at an EV charging location?

 Yes, valid UCI parking permits are required to be displayed when parking anywhere on the UCI campus.
 For purposes of charging, any valid permit purchased through UCI Transportation may be displayed while charging only, including students who have purchased zone permits but charging in another zone.

 Visitors or UCI affiliates without a valid UCI permit may purchase short-term permits at any self-serve parking dispenser to display while charging.

 Are there limits to how long I can charge?

 To park in any EV stall, you must be actively charging.
 There is a four-hour maximum for charging at level 2 ports only.